Left Coast: History

 Since 1992, the state of California has consistently voted Democratic in presidential elections.
 In the case of Oregon and Washington, and Hawaii, all three have voted Democratic since the 1988 presidential election.

 Virtually no Republicans have statewide office in those states.
 Oregon and Washington are notable for being especially consistent in electing Democratic governors, and Oregon in particular has the country's longest streak of Democratic governors.
 Additionally, in the 2022 House of Representatives elections, all congressional districts directly bordering the Pacific Ocean (including Alaska and Hawaii) were won by Democrats.

+During the 2024 United States presidential election, the states of California, Oregon, Washington, and Hawaii were won by Democratic candidate Kamala Harris.
+In 2024, the House of Representatives elections, Democrats maintained control of all Pacific bordering congressional districts across these states, reinforcing the Left Coast's Democratic dominance in federal representation.

 Similarly in Canada, the coastal parts of British Columbia votes consistently for left leaning Members of Parliament such as Liberals and New Democrats, and for New Democrats as well as Greens provincially, though with some exceptions.
 For example, in the 2025 Canadian federal election, the Conservative Party of Canada won several coastal seats, including Nanaimo—Ladysmith and North Island—Powell River.